SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-22-die-grundlagen-der-arithmetik-von-wyoming.md

 1. Suppose politicians are unable to resist gerrymandering &ndash; which seems like the safest of safe bets &ndash; and they allocate all the new seats to the majority party in their delegation.
-Then we end up allocating only about 5 more seats to Democrats:
+Then we end up allocating only 6 more seats to Democrats:
    ```
   Republican Democratic
           67         73